dmattp/bang/README.md

       3 4 plus!

-Granted, this may not be "pretty" compared to languages which give you syntax like
+But this is not really "pretty" compared to languages which give you syntax like

       function plus( x, y )
         x + y
       end
-      plus(3,4)

-and figuring out where you need to put the semicolons and exclamations can be daunting.
-But we're not too far off from more traditional syntax, and we've still got our small bag of syntax tricks to throw at it.
+and the stacking of semicolons and exclamations can get ugly.
+But we're not too far off from a traditional feeling syntax, and we've got a small bag of syntax tricks to throw at it yet.

 First, we can get move the inner '!' up to the front to clean up some of the backend noise: